nextflow-io/website/assets/docs/latest/_sources/awscloud.txt

 By default Nextflow will assume the AWS CLI tool is directly available in the container.
-To use an installation from the host image specify the ``awscli`` parameter in the Nextflow :ref:`executor <awsbatch-executor>` configuration as shown below::
+To use an installation from the host image specify the ``cliPath`` parameter in the :ref:`AWS Batch<config-aws-batch>` configuration as shown below::

-    executor.awscli = '/home/ec2-user/miniconda/bin/aws'
+    aws.batch.cliPath = '/home/ec2-user/miniconda/bin/aws'

 Replace the path above with the one matching the location where ``aws`` tool is installed in your AMI.

+.. note:: Using a version of Nextflow prior 19.07.x the config setting `executor.awscli` should be used instead of `aws.batch.cliPath`.

 Custom job definition
 ---------------------